 Whatever Happened To ...
-The Instant Hospitals Built In Wuhan For COVID-19 Patients?
+The Instant Hospitals Built For COVID-19 Patients In Wuhan?

 In February, China pulled off an impressive construction feat that caught the world's attention: Amid surging cases of COVID-19, China built two hospitals in the pandemic's epicenter, Wuhan, in under two weeks to isolate and treat COVID-19 patients.
 Consisting largely of prefabricated rooms and components, the two-story structures were dubbed "instant hospitals."
 NPR reported on the facilities just as the first one opened.
 But now the virus is under control in Wuhan, and life has more or less returned to normal.
 So, what happened to these "instant hospitals?"